arsiboo/Dynamic-Nonlinear-Flow-Algorithm/README.md

 # A Dynamic Nonlinear Flow Algorithm to Model Patient Flow

-**Authors**: Arsineh Boodaghian Asl, Jayanth Raghothama, Adam Darwich, Sebastiaan Meijer
+**Authors**: Arsineh Boodaghian Asl, Jayanth Raghothama, Adam S. Darwich, Sebastiaan Meijer

 This repository contains the code for the **dynamic nonlinear flow algorithm** described in our research.
 The algorithm simulates hospital patient flows to identify bottlenecks, analyze ward behaviors, and evaluate system performance.